 A complaint was filed against the Company on February 28, 2008 relating to a project for the reconstruction of a portion of Valley Center Road located in an unincorporated area of San Diego County.
 The design was completed by the Company and a contract was awarded to a construction contractor for construction of the improvements.
-The construction was originally scheduled for completion in December 2008; however completion was delayed until fall 2009.
-The lawsuit alleges that the delays in construction were caused by errors and omissions in the Company's preparation of reports and design and engineering of the project, resulting in additional design and construction costs, in an amount to be determined but alleged to be in excess of \$5.0 million.
-The Company denies the allegations asserted in the lawsuit and will vigorously defend against the claims.
+The construction was originally scheduled for completion in December 2008; however, completion was delayed until fall 2009.
+The lawsuit alleges that the delays in construction were caused by errors and omissions in the Company's preparation of reports and design and engineering of the project, resulting in additional design and construction costs.
+The Company entered into a settlement agreement with San Diego County wherein the Company agreed to pay the County a sum which is within the limits of the Company's insurance policy in exchange for a full release by the County and a dismissal of the County's lawsuit in its entirety, with prejudice.